 - Special Allocation – this in income distribution clause or understanding between partners allowing more income to one or more particular partners due to some positive attribute they bring to the partnership.

 The partnership agreement is a document that outlines the ‘who’, ‘what’, ‘where’, ‘when’ and ‘how’.
-So to introduce the partnership agreement, you need to understand the various types of partnerships that exist.
+To introduce the partnership agreement, you need to understand the various types of partnerships that exist.

 This is the most common form of a partnership.
 Historically these have been father and son relationships or a sibling form of an arrangement.
 As commerce increased in the U.S., others found it beneficial to create relationships that are mutually beneficial.
 For the common person this is the more traditional business relationship.